Computable Cross Norm in Tensor Networks and Holography: CCNR in random tensor networks

-In the large bond dimension limit (or low temperature limit), the partition function is dominated by its ground state.
-It can be proved that the minimal energy configuration only consists of domains of the elements $e$, $g_A$ and $g_B$ \cite{new}.\footnote{For $m\neq2$, the element $X$ discussed in Refs.~\cite{Akers:2021pvd} is also important.
-But at $m=2$, $X=e$ and thus, we do not need to consider it separately.} The solutions are completely determined by the tensions of the domain walls, which can be analytically continued to non-integer $n$ in an obvious manner.
-The solutions thus take the form shown in \figref{fig:EWCS}.
-The ``entanglement wedge cross section" (EWCS) domain wall separating $g_A$ and $g_B$ squeezes in the entanglement wedge determined by the domain wall separating $g_A,g_B$ and $e$ when $n>1$.
-As is familiar for the usual reflected entropy, the tension vanishes in the limit $n\to 1$ resulting in the usual EWCS.
-Finally, we will also be interested in $n<1$, where the cross section expands out the entanglement wedge as shown in \figref{fig:EWCS}.
+In the large bond dimension limit $\chi \gg 1$, the partition function is dominated by the ground state.
+It can be proved that the minimal energy configuration only consists of domains of the elements $e$, $g_A$ and $g_B$ \cite{Akers:2024pgq}.\footnote{For $m\neq2$, the element $X$ discussed in~\cite{Akers:2021pvd} is also important.
+But for $m=2$, $X=e$ and thus, we do not need to consider it separately.} The solutions are completely determined by the tension of the domain walls between the three domains given by the Cayley distance of their respective elements, which can be analytically continued to non-integer $n$; one can check that $d(g_A,e)=d(g_B,e)=n$ and $d(g_A,g_B)=2(n-1)$.
+The solutions thus take the form shown in Figure \ref{fig:EWCS}.
+When $n > 1$, the ``entanglement wedge cross-section" domain wall separating the $g_A$ and $g_B$ domains squeezes in the entanglement wedge determined by the union of the two domains.
+As is familiar for the reflected entropy, the tension vanishes in the limit $n\to 1$ resulting in the usual entanglement wedge cross-section.
+For the CCNR, we will also be interested in $n<1$, where the cross-section expands out the entanglement wedge as shown in Figure \ref{fig:EWCS}.

-As an illustrative example, we compute $Z_n$ in hyperbolic networks.
-This is identical to the calculation done in Ref.~\cite{Akers:2021pvd}, except that we also analyze $n<1$.
-Working in Poincar\'e hyperbolic coordinates, we label the points as shown in \figref{fig:EWCS} (borrowed from Ref.~\cite{Akers:2021pvd}).
-Following the notation of Ref.~\cite{Akers:2021pvd}, $Z_n$ is given by $\min\(\exp ,\exp \)$, where

-where $\chi$ is the bond dimension in the network, $a$ is related to the size of the interval (see \figref{fig:EWCS}), and $x$ is the two-interval cross-ratio. $f_\text{II}$ corresponds to the connected phase, whereas $f_\text{IV}$ corresponds to the disconnected phase.
-After performing the maximum for $f_\text{II}$, we obtain